apache/nuttx/configs/lm3s8962-ek/README.txt

     CONFIG_UARTn_PARTIY - 0=no parity, 1=odd parity, 2=even parity
     CONFIG_UARTn_2STOP - Two stop bits

-    CONFIG_SSI0_DISABLE - Select to disable support for SSI0
+    CONFIG_TIVA_SSI0 - Select to enable support for SSI0
-    CONFIG_SSI1_DISABLE - Select to disable support for SSI1
+    CONFIG_TIVA_SSI1 - Select to enable support for SSI1
     CONFIG_SSI_POLLWAIT - Select to disable interrupt driven SSI support.
       Poll-waiting is recommended if the interrupt rate would be to high in the interrupt driven case.